FriedScholvinck/friedscholvinck.github.io/src/content/blog/openwebui.md

 OpenWebUI isn't perfect, but it represents something important - the democratization of AI tools.
 You don't need to be locked into specific vendors or platforms to give your team access to powerful AI capabilities.

 What I appreciate most is the flexibility.
 As the AI landscape evolves and new models emerge, you can adapt without migration headaches or vendor lock-in.
 That kind of freedom is worth the small effort of setting up your own infrastructure.

-Open source solutions like this remind me that technology works best when it empowers people to solve problems their own way.
-Whether you're looking for data sovereignty, cost control, or just a better way to provide AI tools to your team, it's worth giving OpenWebUI a try.